A lot of people will tell you to spend as little time as possible in San Jose. These people probably haven’t given San Jose a chance though!

-Inside the museum you’ll find a number of displays on Costa Rica’s history and culture.
+Inside the museum, you’ll find a number of displays of Costa Rica’s history and culture.
 These range from pre-Columbian times, all the way up to the present day.

-There’s plenty of fascinating objects on display that have been unearthed throughout Costa Rica, including the huge bolas de piedra (stone balls) which still remain a mystery.
+There are plenty of fascinating objects on display that has been unearthed throughout Costa Rica, including the huge bolas de piedra (stone balls) which still remain a mystery.

 How to visit